hgmnz/practiceovertheory/source/_posts/2013-07-06-distributed-locking-in-postgres.markdown

-Many projects and products with distributed lock managers exist, but Postgres provides a lightweight mechanism that is suitable for many locking needs, without needing to add more dependencies to infrastructure which already uses Postgres.
+Many projects and products with distributed lock managers exist, but Postgres provides a lightweight mechanism that is suitable for many locking needs, without incurring the cost of additional infrastructure dependencies to an environment that already makes use of Postgres for data storage.

 More information about advisory locks in postgres can be found [here](http://www.postgresql.org/docs/9.1/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) and [here](http://www.postgresql.org/docs/9.1/static/explicit-locking.html#ADVISORY-LOCKS).